bhushannikam12/Linux-notes/linux_notes.md

 ● init 6 — switch to reboot runlevel. ⚠ dangerous — example omitted.
   ➜ Example: # not shown for safety

-### Summary Index
-Navigation
-Files and directories
-Viewing and paging
-Search and text processing
-Permissions and ownership
-Processes and jobs
-System info and logs
-Disks, partitions, and filesystems
-Networking and DNS
-Archiving, compression, and sync
-Package management (Debian/Ubuntu)
-Package management (RHEL/CentOS/Fedora)
-Services and scheduling
-Environment and shell
-Containers and orchestration
-Cloud CLIs
-Shutdown and reboot